mohdarya/structured-ambition-framework/README.md

 the framework is designed to help the user in creating visions for their year and provide tools to give life to these visions.

-more information can be found in the blog post here: https://blog.mohdarya.com/blog/structured-ambition-framework-how-to-plan-reflect-and-achieve-with-obsidian/
+more information can be found in the blog post here on my [blog](https://blog.mohdarya.com/blog/structured-ambition-framework-how-to-plan-reflect-and-achieve-with-obsidian/)
 # Components

 ## Templates